 Sidecars are also used for passing controller configuration parameters and volume policies to the volume controller pod which is a data plane and for passing replica configuration parameters and replica data protection parameters to the volume replica pod.

 The OpenEBS data plane is responsible for the actual volume IO path.
 A storage engine implements the actual IO path in the data plane.
 Currently, OpenEBS provides two storage engines that can be plugged in easily.
 These are called Jiva and cStor.
-Both these storage engines run completely in Linux user space and are based on microservices.
+Both these storage engines run completely in Linux user space and are based on micro services architecture.

 Node Disk Manager (NDM) fills a gap in the chain of tools required for managing persistent storage for stateful applications using Kubernetes.
 DevOps architects in the container era must serve the infrastructure needs of applications and of application developers in an automated way that delivers resilience and consistency across environments.
 These requirements mean that the storage stack must itself be extremely flexible so that Kubernetes and other software in the cloud-native ecosystem can easily use this stack.
 The NDM plays a foundational role in the storage stack for Kubernetes by unifying disparate disks and by providing the capability to pool them in part by identifying them as a Kubernetes object.
 Also, NDM discovers, provisions, monitors, and manages the underlying disks in such a way that Kubernetes PV provisioners such as OpenEBS and other storage systems and Prometheus can manage the disk subsystems.